MakeSchool-Tutorials/job-search-navigator/P99-Appendix/content.md

 slug: appendix
 ---

 There were a LOT of resources dropped in this tutorial.
-Here is a comprehensive list for you to reference should you need a specific resource in the future.
+Here is a comprehensive list of resources created by Make School for you to reference should you need a specific resource in the future.
 These also include resources that didn't make it into the actual tutorial itself:

 ## MS Outcomes